-- Provide services that are culturally appropriate to the populations served. - Maintain policies, procedures, and tools for staff and update as needed to align Housing First principles and enable shelter staff to identify and serve the hardestto-serve. - Provide services that are low-barrier, meaning that participants are not screened out or discharged from the program based on having too little or no income, an active or history of substance abuse, a criminal record, or perceived "lack of motivation" or lack of participation in shelter services/programs. - Maintain timely, accurate client records of all clients served in the San Mateo County Clarity/HMIS database (see Exhibit D). - All client records will be entered into Clarity. - Data entry will be entered during or as soon as possible after the services. - With the implementation of CES, program entries and exits will be entered on the same day as the client enters or exits the program, in order to maintain accurate information about bed availability for CES. - Under all circumstances, data entry will be completed within 4 business days of the service provision.
+- 1. Provide services that are culturally appropriate to the populations served. - 2.
+Maintain policies, procedures, and tools for staff and update as needed to align Housing First principles and enable shelter staff to identify and serve the hardest-to-serve. - 3.
+Provide services that are low barrier, meaning that participants are not screened out or discharged from the program based on having too little or no income, an active or history of substance abuse, a criminal record, or perceived "lack of motivation" or lack of participation in shelter services/programs. - 4.
+Maintain timely, accurate client records of all clients served in the San Mateo County Clarity/HMIS database (see Exhibit D). - 5.
+All client records will be entered into the Clarity/HMIS database. - 6.
+Data entry will be entered during or as soon as possible after services are provided. - With the implementation of CES, program entries and exits will be entered on the same day as the client enters or exits the program, in order to maintain accurate information about bed availability for CES.

-- Apply for/pursue existing and additional funding from a variety of potential funding sources, including private foundations, individual donations, corporate giving, grants, and public funding opportunities, in order to maintain a diverse mix of funding sources. - Maintain process to thoroughly investigate any alleged incident involving clients.
-If an incident occurred, identify and address any staffing, staff training, facility improvement, policy/protocol/procedure, or other changes necessary to address the incident and prevent future incidents. - Critical Incident Reports All critical incidents will be reported via email within 24 hours to the HSA, Center on Homelessness staff, including the events of: death, homicide, suicide or suicide attempt, assault (to another client or staff) and other significant incidents. - Participate in the County's Homeless System Redesign/strategic plan implementation and the Coordinated Entry System. - Participate in point-in-time counts and surveys. - Participate in Continuum of Care meetings and HSA Homeless and Safety Net provider meetings. - Provide a budget summarizing how the contract funds will be spent.
-Contractor will need approval from HSA for any budget change requests. - Inform HSA regarding any shelter beds that may be contracted out, restricted, or funded by any entity, funder, or specific population. - As set forth above, Contractor shall provide 50 beds for HSA's use pursuant to this Agreement.
-If Contractor wishes to increase or decrease the number of beds contracted out or dedicated to non-HSA entities or renew contracts/funding for beds, Contractor must contact HSA at least 6 months in advance of any such change or renewal to meet and confer regarding the impact.
-In particular, Contractor will meet and confer with HSA regarding the referral/access process for those beds, staffing and other costs for the beds, and funding.
-HSA may modify the terms and reduce the funding of this Agreement based on changes to Contractor's restricted/contracted beds.
+- 8. Under all circumstances, data entry will be completed within 4 business days of the service provision. - 9.
+Apply for/pursue existing and additional funding from a variety of potential funding sources, including private foundations, individual donations, corporate giving, grants, and public funding opportunities, in order to maintain a diverse mix of funding sources. - 10.
+Maintain process to thoroughly investigate any alleged incident involving clients. - 11.
+If an incident occurred, identify and address any staffing, staff training, facility improvement, policy/protocol/procedure, or other changes necessary to address the incident and prevent future incidents. - 12.
+Critical Incident Reports All critical incidents will be reported via email within 24 hours to the County's, Center on Homelessness staff, including the events of: death, homicide, suicide or suicide attempt, assault (on another client or staff) and other significant incidents. - 13.
+Participate in County's Homeless System Redesign/strategic plan implementation and CES. - 14.
+Participate in point-in-time counts and surveys. - 15.
+Participate in Continuum of Care meetings and County Homeless and Safety Net provider meetings. - 16.
+Provide a budget summarizing how the contract funds will be spent.
+Contractor will need approval from the County for any budget change requests. - 17.
+As set forth above, Contractor shall provide 10 beds for County's use pursuant to this Agreement.
+If Contractor wishes to contract out or dedicate any beds to any entity, Contractor must contact the County at least 6 months in advance of any such change to meet and confer regarding the impact to the County.
+Contractor will meet and confer with County regarding the referral/access process for those beds, staffing and other costs for the beds, and funding.
+County may modify the terms and reduce the funding of this Agreement based on changes to Contractor's restricted/contracted beds.